INTERPOL-Innovation-Centre/HardwareWallets_DF_List/README.md

 - Embedded Agency LLC, Canada and USA.
 Product: Husky HDW20 - This HD Wallet is only using Wifi, including for OTA Firmware update (Over-The-Air)
 - Cobo Global Ltd, Cayman Islands.
 Products: Keystone Essential, Keystone Pro - Cobo Vault is an open source air-gapped HD wallet.
 It is not using USB (other than for Firmware burning).
 Cobo Vault uses QRcodes only.
 Its hardware is based on an ARM Cortex A7.
 Refer to [Github](https://github.com/CoboVault/cobo-vault-docs/tree/master/hardware)
 - Ellipal Ltd., Hong-Kong.
 Products: EC01 and Titan Cold Wallet.
 This is an air-gapped wallet.
 The Firmware update is done via micro SD card inserted in a seperate "security module".
 The micro-USB port of the security module is only for charging
 - C∞lBitX (CoolBitx), Taiwan.
-Products: CoolWallet S and WoolWallet Pro.
+Products: CoolWallet S and CoolWallet Pro.
 These are Bluetooth only cards, uses NFC to charge.
 CoolBitX is also the creator of the Sygna Bridge, a compliance tool used as a gateway for the exchange and querying of data accross Financial actors
 - CoinKite Inc., Canada.
 Products: OpenDime and ColdCard.
 Although these are air-gapped cards, the ColdCard Firmware update is done in DFU mode via USB

 ### Related hardware